Queer Fashion Files: ‘The Lavender Haze’ by Jacinta Oaten

 By: Hailey Moroney

-Welcome to Archer’s queer fashion files!
+Welcome to Archer’s Queer Fashion Files!
 Each month, we’ll interview queer trendsetters and tastemakers, showcasing the diversity and talent of the fashion world.
-You can check out all episodes of our fashion files here.
+You can check out all episodes of our Queer Fashion Files here.

 Jacinta Oaten is a queer, award-winning photographer living and working on the unceded lands of the Wurundjeri people of the Kulin Nation.
 Jacinta has over a decade of experience specialising in theatre, weddings, events and portraiture.
 This year, Jacinta created the photo and video content for BWS’s World Pride campaign seen on the streets, in stores and online.
 Most notably she has photographed the Adelaide Fringe for 10 years and has toured capturing iconic moments at Edinburgh Fringe, Brisbane Festival, Melbourne Fringe, Mardi Gras, The Australian Open and MICF.

 In-between festivals, Jacinta operates as the Director of Photography of The Lavender Haze Weddings, a company dedicated to servicing the LGBTQIA+ community with a team of diverse photographers and filmmakers.
 Jacinta’s wedding photography has made her 3x International Wedding Photographer Of The Year Finalist and taken her all across Australia, Europe and New Zealand.
 Jacinta’s work has been featured in publications such as Fluke, Dancing With Her, Together Journal and Frankie Magazine.
 Her love for festivals and working with people is tied to the artists and everyday workers who inhabit those spaces and create magic year after year – she believes it’s an absolute privilege to be in the position of being a trusted documenter of art and life.